kelu124/echomods/include/AddMyLogs.md

 * [Testing with the servo](/elmo/data/arduiphantom/Readme.md) and [the notebook](/elmo/data/arduiphantom/20170718-Servo.ipynb)
 * Power in a [piezo element](https://electronics.stackexchange.com/questions/317873/electrical-power-in-piezoelectric-transducer)
-* @todo add some ideas for [the pulser](https://electronics.stackexchange.com/questions/212667/ultrasound-transducer-excitation-frequency-transistor-type?rq=1) to the alt.pulser board
+* @done add some ideas for [the pulser](https://electronics.stackexchange.com/questions/212667/ultrasound-transducer-excitation-frequency-transistor-type?rq=1) to the alt.pulser board
 * @done get orders from Sam CN.

 #### 2017-07-21 News from Newcastle